IIT-EnergySystemModels/openSDUC/README.rst

    :alt: GPL

-# openSDUC
+**Open Stochastic Daily Unit Commitment of Thermal and ESS Units (openSDUC)**

-The *Open Stochastic Daily Unit Commitment of Thermal and ESS Units* **(openSDUC)** determines the system operation for supplying the demand at minimum cost.
+It determines the system operation for supplying the demand at minimum cost.

 The **openSDUC** model presents a decision support system for defining the generation operation of a large-scale electric system.